Migacz85/qnote/README.md

 c - adding comment
 clip - write clip to the file
 d 1 - delete one line
+edit - open file with nano
 ```
 ## Examples
 ```
 qnote help - show help
-qnote show - cat text from you saved $dir qnote c "This is a comment" - add a comment to the file on the same line qnote clip - Save a clipboard to the file qnote d 1 - delete last 1 line form a file qnote d 3 - delete last 3 lines from a file
+qnote show - cat text from you saved $dir qnote c "This is a comment" - add a comment to the file on the same line qnote n "This is a comment on new line" - Create a comment on new line qnote clip - Save a clipboard to the file qnote clip c "Comment" - this line will add a comment and paste a clipboard qnote d 1 - delete last 1 line form a file qnote d 3 - delete last 3 lines from a file

 ```
 ## Installation